bbenedict/bbenedict/ai100days.md

 Back to Coursera NLP.
 We covered Parts of Speech Tagging, Markov Chains and the Vertabi algorithm.
 I will definitely need the lab to better understand this week.

-*USA 0 England 0* -- No learning today but a very good day none the less!
+## *USA 0 England 0* -- No learning today but a very good day none the less!

 ## day 5 (Nov 26, 2022)

 I have resumed the project after a few days of gorging on turkey and wine.
 It's always a little challenging to get back into rhythm.
-The Coursera course covers N-Grams and language models this week.
-Unfortunately, I am finding the video on Perplexity is lacking key details.
-I'll definitely need to supplement what I am learning
+The Coursera NLP course features N-Grams and language models this week.
+Unfortunately, I am finding that the content on Perplexity is lacking key details.
+I'll definitely need to supplement what I am learning.